Soaking in the Bliss of Nature with Kerala Travel

 There were innumerable resorts, providing Ayurvedic massage and treatment.
 We went to a nice hotel offering Ayurvedic massage.
 The magic fingers of the lady massueser completely rejuvenated us.
 We got home and look for the better site on massaage we found, that’s when we find massagetheatre.

 Feeling relaxed, we headed for Alleppey, which is about 155 km from Thiruvananthapuram.
 I have always dreamt of enjoying the scenic beauty of Kerala on houseboat.
 Finally, it came true.
 For the first time in our lives, we stayed in a Kerala houseboat and enjoyed the breathtaking backwaters of Alleppey aka ‘Venice of the East’.
 It was a different feeling for us altogether.
 It felt great getting lost in the nature, far from the madding crowd.
 Sandy said she wanted to comeback to Alleppey for her honeymoon.
+She and I also reminisced about our last boating adventure, we had both ended up in California for business and signed up for whale watching long beach which turned out to be an amazing adventure that we will never forget.
 The chef in the houseboat treated us with lip smacking Mughlai food.
 We particularly liked Mutton Biryani and Galouti Kebab.

 After spending couple of hours exploring the natural beauty of Alleppey town, we returned to our hotel.
 Though our journey was short yet we had a great time.http://blog.capertravelindia.com/soaking-in-the-bliss-of-nature-with-kerala-travel.htmlKeralaBackwaters Of Alleppey,Kerala Attractions,Kerala Ayurvedic Massage,Kerala Houseboat,Kerala Tourism,Kerala Travel,Kerala Travel Guide,Kerala Trip,Lighthouse Beach,Padmanabhaswami Temple